remirobert/Camembert/README.md

 To get an accurate list of elements in a table, you must provide a **SQL query**.
 Above all, the **name of the table**, which is used to create objects automatically.
 You absolutely have a **class** corespondant to your table, as in the examples above.

 The objects list, is **universal** (AnyObject), but all objects are created from your class, so you can cast it.

+<h1 align="center">Usage</h1>
+Camembert is available under the MIT license.
+See the LICENSE file for more info.